ivadomed/model_seg_sci/README.md

 ## Model Overview

 The model was trained on raw T2-weighted images of SCI patients from seven sites comprising traumatic (acute preoperative, intermediate, chronic) and non-traumatic (ischemic SCI and degenerative cervical myelopathy, DCM) SCI lesions.
-The data included images with heterogenous resolutions (both axial and sagittal) and scanner strengths (1T/1.5T/3T).
+The data included images with heterogenous resolutions (axial/sagittal/isotropic) and scanner strengths (1T/1.5T/3T).
 To ensure uniformity across sites, all images were initially re-oriented to RPI.
 Given an input image, the model is able to segment *both* the lesion and the spinal cord.

 <img width="1000" alt="SCIsegV1_Fig2_Overview_of_segmentation_approach" src="https://github.com/ivadomed/model_seg_sci/assets/53445351/e7492462-18aa-4f7d-a03e-22863efaff72">